 A rundown of Citi travel cards, including our "best of" picks.

-Chase and American Express products often dominate in the travel space, but a Citi travel card might be well worth a look too.
+Chase and American Express products often dominate in the travel space, but a travel card from Citi — a finder.com advertising partner — might be well worth a look too.

 To choose the right card, consider whether you want a product for ThankYou Points, American Airlines, Costco or Expedia.
 Then think about the bonus rewards you might earn.